 Related: How To Paint Over Peeling Paint?

-You can store oil paintings for the long term by looking for a secure storage facility with minimal contact.
+You can store oil paintings long-term by looking for a secure storage facility with minimal contact.

 First, wrap the painting in packages to avoid direct contact with elements.
 Packing your painting keeps it clean and safe.

-You can revive dried oil paint by applying turpentine on a rag and letting it soak on the painting for a few minutes.
-Make sure you wear gloves and wear protective gear since turpentine can be toxic when inhaled.
+Although your painting is dry, you can revive the oils to continue working.
+Revive dry oil paint by applying turpentine on a rag and letting it soak on the painting for a few minutes.
+Ensure you wear gloves and a protective mask since turpentine materials can be toxic when inhaled.

-Well, that’s it!
-How to store oil paintings while drying is easier when you know the right place and storage conditions.
-Never let your precious painting go to waste because of a simple storage mistake.
-You’ve already put in a lot of effort to let your painting go to waste.
+Storing oil paintings while drying is easier when you know the right place and storage conditions.
+Never let your precious artworks go to waste because of a simple storage mistake.
+Youve already put in a lot of effort to let your painting go to waste.

-Invest in quality drying racks and a secure storage facility in your studio.
+Be content and invest in your studios quality drying racks and a secure storage facility.
 Limit access and touching of the painting for at least 24 hours for the oil paint to dry.
 Once the painting is dry, wrap it to protect contact with elements before storing it in a secure storage facility.